Big1533/sdl_android_guides/docs/Uploading Files and Graphics/index.md

 #### Creation

-One of the hardest parts about getting a file into SDL was the boilerplate needed to convert the file into a byte array that was used by the head unit.
-Now, you can instantiate an `SdlFile` with:
+One of the hardest parts about getting a file into SDL was the boilerplate code needed to convert the file into a byte array that was used by the head unit.
+Now, you can instantiate a `SdlFile` with:

 ##### A resource ID

 ```java
 new SdlFile(@NonNull String fileName, @NonNull FileType fileType, int id, boolean persistentFile)
 ```
 ##### A URI

 ```java
 new SdlFile(@NonNull String fileName, @NonNull FileType fileType, Uri uri, boolean persistentFile)
 ```
 And last but not least

 ##### A byte array

 ```java
 new SdlFile(@NonNull String fileName, @NonNull FileType fileType, byte[] data, boolean persistentFile)
 ```

 without the need to implement the methods needed to do the conversion of data yourself.

 ### Uploading a File

 Uploading a file with the `FileManager` is a simple process.
 With an instantiated `SdlManager`, you can simply call: